fandango-fuzzer/fandango/docs/Conversion.md

 In the same vein, one can use functions for compressing data or any other kind of conversion.

-## Encoders and Constraints
+## Sources, Encoders, and Constraints

-When Fandango produces an input using a generator, it _saves_ the generated arguments in the produced derivation tree.
+When Fandango produces an input using a generator, it _saves_ the generated arguments as a _source_ in the produced derivation tree.
-These become visible as soon as the input is shown as a grammar:
+Sources become visible as soon as the input is shown as a grammar:

 ```shell
 $ fandango fuzz -f encode.fan -n 1 --format=grammar